-Bronchodilators are indicated for individuals that have lower than optimal air flow through the lungs.
+Bronchodilators are indicated for individuals that have lower than optimal airflow through the lungs.
 The mainstay of treatment is beta-2 agonists that target the smooth muscles in the bronchioles of the lung.
-Various respiratory conditions may require bronchodilators including asthma and chronic obstructive pulmonary disease.
+Various respiratory conditions may require bronchodilators, including asthma and chronic obstructive pulmonary disease.
 They are used to either reverse the symptoms of asthma or improve lung function in patients with chronic obstructive pulmonary disease.
 Pulmonary function tests assess lung function.
 Thus, bronchodilators have an essential role in the diagnosis and treatment of lung conditions based on their effect on pulmonary function tests.
 The FEV1/FVC ratio compares how much air flows during the first second of exhalation (forced expiratory volume) to the theoretical amount of air someone can push out in a maximum exhalation (forced vital capacity).
 A typical ratio is 0.7.
 In reversible increased airway resistance like asthma, pre-bronchodilator pulmonary function tests will typically be lower than 0.7.
-However, after administration of a short-acting bronchodilator, the ratio may normalize.
+However, after the administration of a short-acting bronchodilator, the ratio may normalize.
 In nonreversible conditions like chronic obstructive pulmonary disease, giving a short-acting bronchodilator may not normalize pulmonary function test levels in patients.

 Commonly, inhaled corticosteroids are added to beta-2 agonists to reduce inflammation and pro-inflammatory agents that will further constrict airways.
 Beta-2 agonist class bronchodilators do not affect the underlying pathology of lung disease; they are only symptomatic treatment.
 Therefore, adding inhaled corticosteroids to the regimen has been the mainstay of mild to moderate reversible lung diseases with or without long-acting beta-2 agonists.
-Anticholinergics is the final class of medicine considered bronchodilators.
+Anticholinergics are the final class of medicine considered bronchodilators.
 This class's mechanism inhibits the effects of the parasympathetic nervous system mediated by the vagus nerve.
 A hyperactive parasympathetic nervous system causes bronchial secretions and narrowing of the airways.
 Medicines that inhibit the actions of the parasympathetic nervous system at the level of the airways will then generate a bronchodilatory effect.
 These medicines include ipratropium bromide, which is a short-acting medicine (4 to 6 hours), and tiotropium bromide, which is longer acting (24 hours).
-Anticholinergics are primarily used in the setting of chronic obstructive pulmonary disease.
+Anticholinergics primarily function in the setting of chronic obstructive pulmonary disease.
 Patients with asthma can usually control their symptoms with the combination of a beta-2 agonist and corticosteroid.

 Anticholinergics target parasympathetic nervous system receptors in the airways and inhibit their function.
 Since the parasympathetic nervous system is responsible for increased bronchial secretions and constriction, reversing those should provide bronchodilation and fewer secretions.

 The administration of bronchodilators is primarily through inhalation devices to deliver the drug to the lung's bronchioles.
 Inhalation devices come in all shapes and sizes, but what is critical is maximizing the amount of drug reaching the bronchioles.
 Even when used with a perfect technique, the bioavailability of this class of medications remains very low.
 The best way to achieve maximum bioavailability is by fully exhaling, placing the inhaler in the mouth, and taking a full inhalation.
 After the patient has inhaled completely, it is followed by 10 seconds of no breathing to wait for the medicine to dissipate into the lung space.
 Then, a slow exhalation back to normal breathing is advised.
 Failure to follow the correct steps risks not maximizing the full potential of the inhaled medicines.
 Patients taking short-acting bronchodilators should benefit from the effects of the medication very quickly, within seconds to minutes, and should have the clinical benefit for around 4 hours.
 These are sometimes called emergency inhalers due to their immediate effect on bronchodilation.
-Long-acting bronchodilators do not typically work as quickly and should not be used in an emergency setting.
+Long-acting bronchodilators do not typically work as quickly and are not useful in an emergency setting.

 Bronchodilators are prescribed by the nurse practitioner, primary care provider, internist, the emergency department physician, and others.
-Anyone who prescribes these agents must educate the patient on the potential adverse effects which can include anticholinergic symptoms as well as cardiac symptoms.
+Anyone who prescribes these agents must educate the patient on the potential adverse effects, which can include anticholinergic symptoms as well as cardiac symptoms.
 Patients must be informed when to return to their provider when these symptoms appear.
 Overall, bronchodilators are safe.